LSSTDESC/BlendingToolKit/MAINTAINER.md

 # 5. Pushed release branch to remote repository
 git push origin release/0.1.0

-# 6. Opened a "pull request" in GitHub for team to verify the release
+# 6. Open a "pull request" in GitHub for team to verify the release

 # 7. Checkout into main branch
 git checkout main